quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 ## Python - pyright

-Pyright is a fast type checker and language server from microsoft, meant for large Python source bases.
-It is the lsp part of pylance (the vscode python daemon).
+Pyright is a fast type checker and language server from Microsoft, meant for large Python source bases.
+It is the LSP part of pylance (the VS Code python daemon).

 https://github.com/microsoft/pyright